kasattejaswi/tdevsx-cli-releases/README.md

 Once downloaded, move under a specific folder at any location.
 Copy this location as you need it for next step.

+> This CLI maybe considered as virus from windows and apple based systems.
+Reason is, this CLI executes multiple commands related to exercises on shell to validate the solutions due to which anti viruses may show them as false positives.
+In case you face such issue, please whitelist this CLI in your anti-virus software.

 ## Step 2: Setup path
 Copy the path of the location where you have downloaded the CLI binary.
 Different operating systems have different ways to set a path.
 You can follow below guides to setup path: